 370 New York Avenue,

-The 1,666-seat Huntington Theatre first opened in 1927 and was one of the first theatres built beyond the New York City limits by A. H. Schwartz, in this case before he started the Century Circuit.
+The 1,666-seat Huntington Theatre first opened May 5, 1927 and was one of the first theatres built beyond the New York City limits by A. H. Schwartz, in this case before he started the Century Theaters circuit.
 Until the arrival of “talkies”, the Huntington Theatre presented vaudeville with the movies.
 For decades, Century’s Huntington Theatre was considered one of the top theatres on the North Shore of Suffolk County, but it eventually fell victim to multiplexes in shopping malls.

 After that, several more attempts were made to revive the theatre by showing cult movies and presenting laser light shows, but all failed.